Safe Sleep for Babies: A Practical Guide

 It’s common for parents to wonder if they can safely sleep with their baby in their bed.
 Co-sleeping or bed-sharing isn’t recommended and isn't considered safe because it puts your baby at a much higher risk of SIDS, suffocation, and strangulation.
 Co-sleeping dangers include

-When it comes to promoting safe sleep for infants and babies, it’s best to put your little one in their own crib and keep the crib in the same room that you're sleeping in.
+If you're wondering what do babies sleep in, know that it's best to put your little one in their own crib to promote safe sleep and keep the crib in the same room that you're sleeping in.
 Just remember this distinction: Room sharing with your baby is safe; co-sleeping or bed-sharing is not.

 How Long Should Your Baby Sleep in Your Room?

 Have your little snoozer sleep in your room for at least the first six months to a year.
-Keeping your baby in your room but not in your bed—having them sleep in their own bassinet or crib—can decrease the risk of SIDS by as much as 50 percent.
+If you're wondering how long to practice safe sleep, keeping your baby in your room but not in your bed—having them sleep in their own bassinet or crib—can decrease the risk of SIDS by as much as 50 percent.
 With this setup, it may be a lot easier for you to observe, feed, and comfort your baby throughout the night.

 When to Move Your Baby to Their Own Room